 European Pharmaceutical ReviewTESTIMONIALS:Very enjoyable and thought-provoking day; going away with plenty of notes and specific items for discussion.

 JPAG members can receive a free hard copy subscription to EPRclick here

 Excellent meeting, challenging and thought provoking.
 The organisation was excellent, thanks to all the efforts that JPAG team have made.

 I have not attended a bad JPAG meeting yet.
 They are really good value for money and I really love to get the presentations as PDFs

 Here is another article in the series reproduced with permission from the European Pharmaceutical Review.
-It is entitled "Inadequate supply: drug shortages in the EU" written by Dr Dave Elder, Past-Chairman of the JPAG Committee More...Thursday 20th June 2019
+It is entitled "Allowable levels of excipients in drug products" written by Dr Dave Elder, Past-Chairman of the JPAG Committee More...Thursday 26th September 2019